dotnet/csharpstandard/README.md

 A home for adminstrative files (such as [eventually] meeting agendas and minutes).

-For now, it contains separate logs for the work going on to add V6 (and then V7) features.
+For now, it contains separate logs for past (v6, v7), present (v8), and future (v9) work going on to add new features.

 ## Tools folder